canorve/EllipSect/README.md

 The code is written for python 3.

-The python libraries required for this program are:
+The python libraries required are:

 - numpy
 - astropy